Avinask0/Avinask0/README.md

 💡 About the Project

 - This is my awesome project
-- Built using [your tech: React / HTML / Node]
+- Built using [your tech: Python / HTML]

-📸 Preview

-(Add screenshots here if you want)

-📫 Contact

-- Email: your@email.com